Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 [Here](http://ec2-3-128-153-78.us-east-2.compute.amazonaws.com:8081/) is what the project website looks like when it's finished.
 Use this to see how searching should work.

 The website works on port 8081.
-On your local machine, open it by typing *http://localhost:8081 in the browser.
+On your local machine, open it by typing *http://localhost:8081 in a browser.

 There are 3 services: